 Is it any good?

-The testimonials on this site are from successful LGBT adults who are currently following their dreams and leading lives of happiness, and there are also videos from supporters such as President Obama and the San Francisco Giants baseball team.
-These stories of support make this an essential site for LGBT teens who may be struggling with acceptance.
+The testimonials on this site are from successful LGBTQ adults who are currently following their dreams and leading lives of happiness, and there are also videos from supporters such as President Obama and the San Francisco Giants baseball team.
+These stories of support make this an essential site for LGBTQ teens who may be struggling with acceptance.

 Families can talk about...